inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 It reminds me of days of		So what is is line
 Bo gloom and of light.
 Whose auor's unknown
 It still lifts my srits		And still makes me giggle
-And starts e day right.
+And starts e day .
 Even now at I'm grown?

 I've read all e grs
 Bo starving and fat,